 Shareholder Alert: Brower Piven Encourages Investors Who Have Losses...

-The securities litigation law firm of Brower Piven, A Professional Corporation, announces that a class action lawsuit has been commenced in the United States District Court for the Southern District of New York on behalf of purchasers of Omega Protein Corporation securities during the period between June 4, 2013 and March 1, 2017, inclusive .
+The securities litigation law firm of Brower Piven, A Professional Corporation, announces that a class action lawsuit has been commenced in the United States District Court for the Southern District of New York on behalf of purchasers of Chicago Bridge & Iron Company N.V. common stock during the period between October 29, 2013 and December 10, 2014, inclusive .
 Investors who wish to become proactively involved in the litigation have until May 1, 2017 to seek appointment as lead plaintiff.

 Start the conversation, or Read more at GlobeNewswire.